-ONNO good t-shirts
+ONNO organic t-shirts

 You and ONNO

 ONNO t-shirts have many practical applications.
-Of course you can wear your ONNO shirt while doing a one-legged yoga pose on the edge of a dangerous cliff.
+Or course you can wear your ONNO shirt while doing a one-legged yoga pose on the edge of a dangerous cliff.
 We'd like to emphasize though that ONNO t-shirts work just as well for eating organic popcorn on your couch.
 Yes, you can wear your ONNO t-shirt while procuring mangos from a fruit stand in Costa Rica.
 We've heard about people writing GREAT code in ONNO t-shirts.
-Lots of well known musicians wear ONNO t-shirts, but we don't want to drop names.
+Lots well known musicians wear ONNO t-shirts but we don't want to drop names.
 Tell us about you.
 Let us know what applications you have found for your ONNO t-shirt.

 Okay, we like a soft cotton shirt too.
 But growing conventional cotton is particularly rough on the environment.
 Cotton is the largest crop behind corn in the United States and consumes 10% of the world's pesticides (that's two billion pounds) and 25% of the world's insecticides (we don't know what that weighs but it's a lot).
 Cotton growers typically use many hazardous chemicals including aldicarb, phorate, methamidophos and endosulfan.
 There are at least 20 types of organophosphate and carbamate pesticides, many of which were originally developed as toxic nerve agents during World War II.
 These chemicals harm people, wildlife and the environment.
 In addition, conventional cotton requires a tremendous amount of water to grow: 106,000 cubic feet of water per acre.
 That's a lot of water.
 Can you see why we can't get excited about using conventional cotton?
 To read more about the problems with conventional cotton, click here